kade-robertson/pylasma/README.md

 # Syntax

-There are only a few keywords available in LindenMASM which you will need to implement.
+There are only a few keywords available in LindenMASM.

 1. `STT` - Begins every LindenMASM file.
 2. `AXI $` - Sets the axiom (initial state) of the system.